-During 2021, there was one meeting of our board of directors.
-All of our directors attended at least 75% of the meetings held during 2021.
+During 2022, there were four meetings of our board of directors.
+All of our directors attended at least 75% of the meetings held during 2022, with the exception of two of our directors.
 All directors are expected to attend meetings of the board of directors, meetings of the Committees upon which they serve and meetings of our stockholders absent cause.